bitprj/devrel/AStarPathfinding/blog.md

 ![img](https://lh4.googleusercontent.com/B3P7lU_DJ7zFBFGsfNwVn5OdtUC-vz8BKKlwrLeY-EWfAjR74wNWzCX9IH1sXoIdRVvh_TwypEglN34UDs1PJXUTZXaxAjLnJRC5tFqti8elRZyyvzEK31-eVTVrz229KSYamBU)

-This maze generation is not the most elegant and feel free to substitute your own if you’d like!
-If you are interested in creating your own, I’d recommend using recursive division or a depth first search based maze generator.
+This maze generation is not the most elegant, so feel free to substitute it with your own if you’d like!
+If you are interested in creating your own, I’d recommend using recursive division or a depth-first search-based maze generator.
 I like how those look the best but there are many other methods to explore!

-**Implementing A***
+## **Implementing A***

 We have now created a fully functioning environment for our pathfinding algorithm.
 All that’s left is to construct A*.